 Prepayment and Extension Risk.
 Prepayment and extension risk is the risk that a loan, bond or other security or investment might, in the case of prepayment risk, be called or otherwise converted, prepaid or redeemed before maturity and, in the case of extension risk, that the investment might not be called as expected.
 In the case of prepayment risk, if the investment is converted, prepaid or redeemed before maturity, a portfolio manager may not be able to invest the proceeds in other investments providing as high a level of income, resulting in a reduced yield to a portfolio.
-In the case of mortgage- or asset-backed securities, as interest rates decrease or spreads narrow, the likelihood of prepayment increases.
-Conversely, extension risk is the risk that an unexpected rise in interest rates will extend the life of a mortgage- or asset-backed security beyond the prepayment time.
-If a portfolio's investments are locked in at a lower interest rate for a longer period of time, a portfolio manager may be unable to capitalize on securities with higher interest rates or wider spreads.
+In the case of mortgage- or asset-backed securities, as interest rates decrease or spreads narrow on such investments, the likelihood of prepayment increases.
+Conversely, extension risk is the risk that an unexpected rise in interest rates will extend the life of an investment beyond the prepayment time period time, If the portfolio's investments are locked in at a lower interest rate for a longer period of time, a portfolio manager may be unable to capitalize on investments with higher interest rates or wider spreads.